silviu28/silviu28/README.md

-Hello, I'm Silviu.
-I'm currently second year in Computer Science at Transilvania University of Brasov.
-I usually work in C++, C# or Python.
-I'm interested in web and native full-stack development.
+Hey, I'm Silviu.
+I'm currently third in Computer Science at Transilvania University of Brasov.
+I work in many languages, but typically I use Javascript (and its more stable counterpart Typescript), C++ and Python.
+I'm currently engaging in both frontend and backend development, but also getting my hands dirty with some data science :P

 ## Languages I use: